Fiserv/universal-commerce/docs/documentation/Standard_Implementation_Guide.md

 2. Connected Commerce (uCom) configures a list of allowable domain names for a given partner and validates a requested domain name with the configured list.
 3. If above point #1 or #2 failed then Connected Commerce (uCom) sends an error to the merchant as invalid message request.
 4. If validation is success, we persist the webhookUrl endpoint in Connected Commerce (uCom) system.
-5. Whenever the fueling, completion or receipt request comes from POS, Connected Commerce (uCom) system look up the webhook endpoint from transaction level.
+5. Whenever the fueling, completion or receipt request comes from POS, Connected Commerce (uCom) system looks up the webhook endpoint from transaction level.
-6. If endpoint available at transaction level, we use it for posting the notifications.
+6. If endpoint is available at transaction level, we use it for posting the notifications.
 7. If endpoint is not available in transaction, then we publish notifications to the merchant level endpoint via normal notification route.